jar398/listtools/doc/guide.md

  - `B not A` - list of ids of exemplars that occur in the concept bot not the name's A concept

-Rows are generated for comparison between A species and B species that intersect.
+One row is generated for each (A species, B species) combination for intersecting species.

 The canonical names in the output are there for human readability.
-For a more compact ('normalized') report they might be omitted, and obtained as needed from the checklists using the taxon id.
+For a more compact ('normalized') report they might be omitted (with a small modification to the software), and obtained as needed from the checklists using the taxon id.

 ### ncbi_to_dwc